FAQ (Frequently Asked Questions)

 Do I need to remove my wisdom teeth?

-Wisdom teeth are most commonly removed to prevent or relieve infection.
+Wisdom teeth are most commonly removed to prevent or relieve the infection.
 Signs of an infection may include swelling and/or a toothache.
 Due to their positioning in the mouth, if wisdom teeth become impacted or stuck below the gums or jaw bone, it can cause damage to the surrounding teeth.